Prashant-rawal/React-with-TypeScript/README.md

 1. Run `npm install`
 1. Run `npm run dev` to start the dev server
 1. Open http://localhost:3000 in a browser

-## Configure Your Course

-There are several things to configure before getting started.

-### course.json

-This json file allows you to configure the details of the site.
-Update the info here and it'll update it everywhere throughout the course website.

-- _author.name_ – Your name
-- _author.company_ – The company you work at or whatever you want as your subtitle.
-Optional.
-- _title_ – The title of your course
-- _subtitle_ – The subtitle of your course.
-Optional.
-- _social.linkedin_ - Your LinkedIn public user name, just the name, not the full link.
-Optional
-- _social.twitter_ – Your Twitter user name.
-Optional.
-- _social.github_ – Your GitHub user name.
-Optional.
-- _description_ – The description you want to show up in search engine results.
-- _keywords_ – The SEO keywords for this course.
-An array of strings
-- _productionBaseUrl_ – Typically useful for GitHub Pages.
-This adds a base path to your project.
-For GitHub Pages, this will be the name of your repo.
-For example, this site's base URL is `/next-course-starter` .
-- _csvPath_ – A CSV with the meta data for your lessons will be created at this path when you build or export the project.
-If you delete this config option it will not generate a CSV.

-### styles/variables.css

-Here is where you can theme your site.
-You can retheme the whole site with just these.

-### public/images

-Here is where you should stick all your images.
-Inside of your markdown, refer to images in this folder as `./images/<image file name>`.

-Note this site doesn't use `next/image` because that requires the server component.

-### public/images/author.jpg

-Your image.
-If you call it this, you won't have to change any code.
-If you need to change it, it's in `pages/index.js`.

-### public/images/social-share-cover.jpg

-The image that will be used if someone shares your website to Twitter/Facebook/etc. If you call it this, you won't have to change any code.
-If you do need to change it, it's in `pages/index.js`

-### public/images/course-icon.png

-The image at the top of the course.
-If you call it this, you won't have to change any code.
-If you do need to change it, it's in `pages/index.js`

-## Favicon

-Just replace the favicon\* files and the apple-touch-icon.png in the public/images directory.
-If you have a PNG, [favicon.io](https://favicon.io) will generate these files for you.
-If you don't want favicons, just remove the references to them in `pages/_app.js`.

-## Lessons

-All your markdown lesson files will go in `lessons/`.
-They **must** be organized an named this way:

-The folders must be named `01-section-one-name`, `02-section-two-name`, `03-section-three`, etc.

-The lessons are then grouped inside of these, the lessons are ordered by letters, `A-lesson-one.md`, `B-lesson-two.md`, `C-lesson-three.md`, etc.

-The titles of your lessons and sections are generated from the folder and lesson names (and can be overridden.)
-The first, organizing part of the name is stripped (the `01-` part of `01-section-one` and the `A-` part of `A-lesson-one`), the hyphens are turned into spaces (`section-one` becomes `section one`) and then those are run through [title-case](https://github.com/blakeembrey/change-case#titlecase) (so `section one` becomes `Section One`.)
-If you need to override these, use the frontmatter (explained below.)

-The folder and lesson names are also used for the slugs. `02-section-two/C-lesson-three.md` becomes `yoursite.com/lessons/section-two/lesson-three`.

-Each of these lessons can have a [frontmatter](https://github.com/jonschlinkert/gray-matter#readme) for the following properties

-- _title_ – If you want the title to be different from the file name, you can specify here what that title should be.
-Frequently this useful for things where the capitalization would be off e.g. TailwindCSS instead of Tailwindcss.
-Optional.
-- _description_ – If you want to give individual lessons descriptions for SEO . you can write a brief description here.
-- _keywords_ - If you want to give individual lessons keywords for SEO purposes, write a comma separated list

-🤖: now the course starter can auto-generate the description and keywords for you using ChatGPT.
-See below how to.

-Be aware because of how the numbers and letters are stripped out, it is possible to have ambigious paths. `01-welcome/A-intro.md` and `03-welcome/D-intro.md` would resolve to the same thing and only the first one would be visitable.

 ## meta.json